reid-andrew/auctionable_change_api/README.md

 This **API** functions to consume a charity listing/ranking API and return that information to the front end, as well as provide full endpoints for creating, maintaining and accessing information within the database.

+## Demo
+A video demonstration of this application and the its development process can be viewed [here](https://www.youtube.com/watch?v=FA55tI6ek2g&feature=youtu.be).

 ## Endpoints

 Try It!: [Swagger Endpoint Diagrams](https://auctionable-change-api.herokuapp.com/swagger)